La Basse Cour: B&B near Alencon, Normandy

 Perseigne Forest, Normandy-Pays de Loire

-If you are staying more than one night we can lend you mountain bikes; due to its relief, the Perseigne has some of the best MTB trails / VTT pistes in France.
+Due to its relief, the Perseigne has some of the best natural MTB trails / VTT pistes in France.

 Begin by leaving Ancinnes on the Route Forestière d'Ancinnes, which climbs up into the forest from the junction after the shops.